-During 2002, we sold approximately 7.6 million of our UMC shares for approximately \$9.9 million in cash, resulting in a gain of \$4.0 million.
+During 2002, we sold approximately 7.6 million of our UMC shares for approximately \$9.9 million, resulting in a gain of \$4.0 million.
 In the future, we may or may not choose to liquidate additional UMC shares.
-As of September 30, 2003, we owned approximately 91.7 million shares of

-UMC common stock of which approximately 23.3 million are restricted from sale for more than one year by the terms of our agreement with UMC.
+As of June 30, 2003, we owned approximately 88.2 million shares of UMC common stock of which approximately 23.3 million are restricted from sale for more than one year by the terms of our agreement with UMC.
 Under the terms of the UMC agreement, if we sell any of these restricted shares, our rights to guaranteed wafer capacity at UMC may be reduced on a pro-rata basis based on the number of shares that we sell.
 If we sell over 10.1 million of these restricted shares, we may lose all of our rights to guaranteed wafer capacity at UMC.

 For financial reporting purposes, all of our UMC shares are accounted for as available for sale and marked to market in our Consolidated Balance Sheet until they are sold, at which time a gain or loss is recognized in our Consolidated Statement of Operations.
-Unrealized gains and losses are included in Accumulated other comprehensive income (loss) within Stockholders' Equity.
+Unrealized gains and losses are included in Accumulated other comprehensive (loss) income within Stockholders' Equity.
 An other than temporary impairment of UMC share value could result in a reduction of the Consolidated Balance Sheet carrying value and would result in a charge to our Consolidated Statement of Operations.

-The carrying value of our investment in UMC was approximately \$76.2 million and \$56.3 million at September 30, 2003 and December 31, 2002, respectively, and this balance is classified as part of Foundry investments, advances and other assets.
-During the first nine months of 2003, we recorded unrealized gains of \$19.8 million related to the change in market value of our UMC shares.
+The carrying value of our investment in UMC was approximately \$57.7 million and \$56.3 million at June 30, 2003 and December 31, 2002, respectively, and this balance is classified as part of Foundry investments, advances and other assets.
+During the first quarter of 2003, we recorded a \$5.0 million unrealized loss related to changes in the market value of our unrestricted UMC shares.
+During the second quarter of 2003, we recorded a \$6.4 million unrealized gain related to the change in market value of these shares.
 If we liquidate our UMC shares, it is likely that the amount of any future realized gain or loss will be different from the accounting gain or loss reported in prior periods.